 Got your essay structure outline all memorized?
 Good.
 Because now, you'll use that structure you stuffed into your brain to write an outline for a potential SAT essay without our fill-in chart to prop you up.
 Don't you feel more independent already?

 Here's your prompt.
-Once you've read it, a minute to brainstorm and then spend 5 minutes or so and outline the essay you would write on this prompt.
+Once you've read it, take a minute to brainstorm and then spend five minutes or so and outline the essay you would write on this prompt.

 Once you're done with the outline here, upload a copy of it below.